jeffkaufman/jammer/README.md

 (When JACK asks if it can have realtime priority, say yes)

-Check out this repo and put it at `/home/pi/jammer/`.
+Use a deploy key to check out this repo and put it at `/home/jeffkaufman/jammer/`.

 ```
 $ cd ~/jammer